ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ## Asynchronous validation and debouncing

-The validation is asynchronous, but a slow validator will delay the final result, so for a server round-trip validation like checking if a username is available, you might want to exclude that field from the schema and handle it manually, with `on:input` and a package like [throttle-debounce](https://www.npmjs.com/package/throttle-debounce).

-Errors can also be set manually by updating the `$errors` store:
+The validation is asynchronous, but a slow validator will delay the final result, so for a server round-trip validation, like checking if a username is available, you might want to handle it with `on:input` and a package like [throttle-debounce](https://www.npmjs.com/package/throttle-debounce).
+Errors can be set manually by updating the `$errors` store:

 ```ts
 // Needs to be a string[]